 Keeping a 4WD power system all 12V is surely the simplest option, and it’s the most frugal with your batteries too.
-Unfortunately for us 12V isn’t quite up to the job.
+Unfortunately for us, 12V isn’t quite up to the job.
 While it can charge our laptops, camera batteries, iPhones, satellite phone and UHF handhelds – it charges them slowly.
-With 240V these batteries are all charged quickly, like home, which means they are always ready to go.
+With 240V on tap from a REDARC 700W Inverter, these batteries are all charged quickly, like home, which means they are always ready to go.

-We use a REDARC 700W Pure Sine Inverter.
-Quality inverters produce pure sine waves which are much safer for valuable electronics.
+We use a REDARC 700W Inverter.
+Quality inverters like this one produce pure sine waves which are much safer for valuable electronics.
 This unit also has overload and short circuit protection as well as a cooling fan that kicks in when needed.

 We chose a 700W unit as although our equipment isn’t too power hungry we like to be able to make the most of the time when power is plentiful on the road to charge multiple items at once.